PVC medical recycling in Australia and New Zealand

 Recycling of PVC-based medical devices has been ongoing in Australia and New Zealand

 since 2009.
-In the last three years, the number of hospitals and healthcare facilities enrolled in the programme has grown from 25 to around 100.
+In the last four years, the number of hospitals and healthcare facilities enrolled in the programme has grown from 25 to around 140.
+The aim is 150 by the end of 2018.
 The recycling activity is mainly driven staff, who already recycle plastics at home.
 They find it a natural progression to do it at their workplace.
 Due to the success of the programme, PVC recycling is now part of the training to become a nurse in Australia.

 The recyclate is mainly used for industrial hose and safety floor mats, which are used in the working environment.

 It is not easy to switch from one plasticiser to another in medical devices.
 In the video Dr. Martin Stimpson from our member company Eastman explains the challenges of replacing DEHP in medical devices.
 One of the barriers is cost and time: it is a lengthy and expensive process, one that can take several years and cost up to €500,000-600,000 per device.
 However, there also opportunities in DEHP replacement, not least related to recycling of medical devices.
 Read more about plasticisers in medical applications